9 Types Of Legal Entity in Germany for Business Incorporation

 8. Branch Office

-• One of the types of legal entity in Germany that can be established as an international entrepreneur is to incorporate a branch office.
+• One of the types of legal entities in Germany that can be established as an international entrepreneur is to incorporate a branch office.

 • Any international corporation having a corporate office and commercial operations outside of Germany is eligible to open a branch office in the nation.

-• A branch office is an appropriate business structure for foreign corporations looking to build a presence in Germany with the intention of starting a business.
+• A branch office is an appropriate business structure for foreign corporations looking to build a presence in Germany to start a business.

-• Such types of company in Germany does not possess a unique legal existence from their parent firm.
+• Such types of companies in Germany do not possess a unique legal existence from their parent firm.

 • It is a component of the main office’s company legally and organizationally and is therefore governed by the same laws as its corporate headquarters.